geekya215/geekya215/README.md

 ### Hi there 👋

+I'm **Lin Yang**.
-I'm **Lin Yang**, I usually use my nickname geekya215 on the internet.
+Usually, I use geekya215 as my nickname on the internet.

 - :telescope: I’m currently looking for an internship.
 - 🌱  I’m working on [polygon-x](https://github.com/polygon-x).
-- :crystal_ball: I'm enthusiastic in PL, guitar, and gardening.
+- :crystal_ball: I'm enthusiastic about PL, guitar, and gardening.

 <!--